rdeneau/gitbook-fsharp-training/functions/4-standard.md

 # Standard functions

-The `FSharp.Core.dll` library is automatically imported into an F# project or into the FSI console.
+The `FSharp.Core.dll` library is automatically imported into an F♯ project or into the FSI console.
 It provides standard operators and functions ([doc](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-operators.html)).
 Here are the main functions:

 ## Conversion